Is it OK to use universal coolant?

 Then why use silicate coolants?

-Because they work really well to protect iron block and aluminum cylinder head engines.
+Because they work really well to protect iron blocks and aluminum cylinder head engines.
 It reacts with cooling system metals to form a protective anode film that is literally adsorbed into the metal to “passivate” it.
 It works because it is an ANODIC inhibitor.
 As soon as the anodic film layer becomes higher than the cathode current density, the metal components are “passivated.”
 The silicate film is insoluble and impermeable.

 The downside of silicate is that it has a short life so you have to flush it and refill about every two years.
 Silicate antifreeze is also prone to gelling.
 The worst part is that silicate is abrasive and damages water pump seals.